 What are commands & Arguments in Kubernetes?

-Before we move onto the actual differences between commands and arguments, let’s first try and understand what exactly are they and why do we require them.
+Before we move on to the actual differences between commands and arguments, let’s first try and understand what exactly they are and why we require them.
 Both parameters are used to pass certain parameters to the container running within the pod.
-If you are familiar with commands and arguments within bash, or any shell environment this will be easy to understand.
+If you are familiar with commands and arguments within bash or any shell environment, this will be easy to understand.

-• Argument: Additional inputs for the command to execute a certain behaviour
+- Argument: Additional inputs for the command to execute a certain behavior

 Let’s try and understand this with an example.
-Consider the below bash command.
+Consider the following bash command:

 echo “Hello world”

 Once the pod is created and is running, the commands cannot be edited.
-If you need to edit the commands, you must also create the pod.
+If you need to edit the commands, you must recreate the pod.

 Kubernetes Commands